rdcalle/keytree-project/README.md

-# (keytree-project) a Github user finder
+# Github user finder

 This is a small project for a Keytree's react interview that retrieves and displays the user main information, repositories and organisations in Github.

 ### Demo

-You can try online at [here](https://keytree-project.netlify.com)
+You can try it online at [here](https://keytree-project.netlify.com)

 ### Ho to run project on you local machine?

 Requires [Node.js  >=8.0.0](https://nodejs.org/) installed in your system.
-I recommend you to install [Yarn](https://yarnpkg.com/en/docs/install) to a fast, reliable and secure dependency management.
+I recommend you to install [Yarn](https://yarnpkg.com/en/docs/install) for a fast, reliable and secure dependency management.
 But you can use *npm* as well.
 After the project has been cloned in your computer, install the dependencies and devDependencies and start the server.

 ```sh